 There isn't really any risk to go for Bluehost.
 If you don't think it's a fit for you, you get your money back.
 I believe in Bluehost that I just signed up for a 3-year extension with it to 2019.

 It is without a doubt user-friendly and offers top notch customer service.
 I am dumb when it comes to technical blogging stuff, but Bluehost and its team are there when I need them.
 They're there for me 24/7 all the time.
-That alone is why I love Bluehost.
-Plus, my tutorial will help you create your blog in no time.

 THERE ARE FREE HOSTING PLATFORMS, HELLO.